warning

 So for this first one then all three poems could capture a moment in the speaker's life.

-So we could have selected the following, in "Walking away" we could have selected the word football because that linked to that scene that we were watching in the father's memories with his son.
+So "Walking Away" we could have selected the word football because that linked to that scene that we were watching in the father's memories with his son.

-And also that 18 years because we get that identification of how far away this memory took place.
+And also that 18 years, because we get that identification of how far away this memory took place.

-So we know that it's in the past.
+So we know that it's the past.

-"Mother, any distance" then we've got that verb measure because that is what the mother and the son are doing.
+"Mother Any Distance" then, we've got that verb measure because that is what the mother and the son are doing.

 And we also get this reference to the fact that she is helping her son.